 Mower Deck Serial Number Location

 ENGINE SERIAL NUMBER LOCATION

 Refer to the engine manual that accompanies this manual for the location of the engine serial number.
-For the mower model covered by this manual, an engine manual is available covering the Kohler CH20 and CH25 gasoline engines.
+For the mower model covered by this manual, an engine manual is available covering the Kohler engines.